 While she was gone, another truck drove in and parked not far from us.
 Geni ran up with a “no-go” on the escape route.
 She ran over to the guy in the other truck.
 He didn’t speak English, but he recognized our predicament and, with a waving of hands, told us to follow him.
 He would lead us out.
 Yay!

 Guess what?
 He went out and turned into our famous S turn.
 He drove 3 kph and people got out of the way.
-I kept as close to his bumper as I could, but I finally had to give up space when confronted by a double-wide stroller pushed by an irritated Grecian mother.
+I kept as close to his bumper as I could, but I finally had to give up space when confronted by a double-wide stroller pushed by an irritated Cretan mother.
 He pulled away from us.
-But we caught back up when a motorcycle cop made him turn down a lane he didn’t want to go.
+But we caught back up when a motorcycle cop made him turn down a lane he didn’t want to turn on.
 Guess who also obeyed the motorcycle cop?

 (If you look close, you can see the cop in the white helmet to the right of the back corner of the van.)
 The guy we were following got farther and farther ahead because he had more experience in knowing that the pedestrians would move the hell out of his way.
 I didn’t and the shoppers and scooters took advantage of me every time.
 We finally lost track of him, but we had no choice.
 It was either keep going or wait until midnight.